-Amy Myers Jaffe is the Director of CGEP's Women in Energy Program.
-She also serves as the David M. Rubenstein senior fellow for energy and the environment and director of the Energy Security and Climate Change program at the Council on Foreign Relations.
+Amy Myers Jaffe is the Chair of CGEP's Women in Energy Steering Committee.
+In her full-time capacity she is the David M. Rubenstein senior fellow for energy and the environment and director of the Energy Security and Climate Change program at the Council on Foreign Relations.

 Jaffe has a long and distinguished career in academia.
 She served as executive director for energy and sustainability at the University of California, Davis, and senior advisor on energy and sustainability at the Office of the Chief Investment Officer of the University of California Regents.
 She was formerly a global fellow at the Woodrow Wilson International Center for Scholars, and Wallace S. Wilson fellow for energy studies and founding director of the Energy Forum at Rice University's James A. Baker III Institute for Public Policy.
 She has taught energy and sustainability classes at Rice University, the University of California, Davis and Yale University.

 Jaffe has previously served on steering committees for a variety of policy task forces, including the U.S. National Petroleum Council study on emergency preparedness and state of California's Petroleum Market Advisory Committee and the state's advisory panel on advanced drilling technologies.
 Jaffe has also served as chair of the World Economic Forum's (Davos) Global Agenda Council on the Future of Oil and Gas and a member of the WEF's International Security council.
 She was awarded the Senior Fellow award from the United States Association for Energy Economics in 2015 for her career contributions to the organization and to the field of energy economics and is president-elect of the organization.
 She holds a Bachelor of Arts from Princeton University in Near Eastern Studies and Arabic.